adiaz-uf/Transcendence_42/README.md

 # Transcendence

 Transcendence is a web application designed for managing and playing online matches, with an integrated scoring system based on blockchain.
-This project includes a backend, a frontend, and infrastructure configuration for deploying the application using Docker.
+This Full-Stack project includes a backend, a frontend, and infrastructure configuration for deploying the application using Docker.

 ## Project Structure